 - Place order

-- Second or Incorrect Orders: email or call John Stone, Inventory Manager at firstname.lastname@example.org / 701-476-9124.
-We ask that you do NOT place a second order through PWW.
-Please note the product number and quantity of items needed or missed.
+- Second or Incorrect Orders: email or call John Stone, Inventory Manager at email@example.com / 701-476-9124.
+We ask that you do NOT place a second order through PWW and that it is in by the end of your order time frame.
+Please note the product number and quantity of items needed or missed when contacting about incorrect orders.

 - Enter statistics